tonybeltramelli/Android-Wear-Permissions-Bug/README.md

 2) In the module "mobile", replace the body of MainActivity.java with the provided code and get the class PermissionScanner.java.
 Change server address and port constants according to your specific configuration.

-3) To prove that a communication channel is successfully established, get your server ready.
+3) To prove that a communication channel is successfully established, get your server up and running.

-4) Compile module "mobile" (from Android Studio or Gradle), install, and run the application.
+4) Compile the module "mobile" (from Android Studio or Gradle), install, and run the application on a compatible device.

-5) Here you go, your application is now able to send/receive messages to/from your remote server while no permission was defined in the manifest file.
+5) Here you go, your application is now able to send/receive messages to/from your remote server while no permission was defined in the manifest file to allow this.